Welcome to the EAST Website!

 In 2008, Poland joined EAST as 15th member.

-- EAST President: Mats Carlsson (University of Oslo, Norway)
+- EAST President: Mats Carlsson (Institute for Theoretical Astrophysics, University of Oslo, Norway)

 - EAST Executive Director: Rolf Schlichenmaier (KIS, Freiburg, Germany).